 Q: Is it okay if I did not seek legal representation immediately?

 Yes.
-However, if it has been a while since your accident, it is important that you contact an attorney promptly.
-You have fixed time under Oregon’s and Washington’s statutes of limitations to bring your claim or your claim can be forever barred.
+However, if it has been a while since your accident, it is important that you contact a lawyer promptly.
+You have a fixed time under Oregon’s and Washington’s statutes of limitations to bring your claim or your claim can be forever barred.
 However, it is important to take action as soon as possible to ensure that the evidence needed to prove your claim is promptly gathered.

 Q: What if the driver who caused the accident was uninsured or underinsured?